ViennaRNA/ViennaRNA/doc/source/getting_started.rst

 ``UA`` pair.
 Mutations where only one pairing partner changes (such as ``CG`` to ``UG`` are termed *consistent mutations*.

+The energy function consists of the mean energy averaged over the sequences, plus a covariance term that favors pairs with consistent and compensatory mutations and penalizes pairs that cannot be formed by all structures.
+For details see :cite:t:`hofacker:2002` and :cite:t:`bernhart:2008`.

 .. toctree::
    :maxdepth: 1